 Logistics and Supply Chain Economics - 15 credits

 Takes a practical approach to the economics of logistics and supply chain businesses from a management perspective.
 You will become familiar with a range of economic frameworks and concepts, using them within mathematical, statistical and software tools to calculate the cost and price of logistics services, forecast activities and allocate resources, while taking economic factors into consideration.
 Many of these quantitative tools can be used for management decision making, forecasting and as predictive models.

 Procurement Management - 15 credits

 Aims to develop an in-depth knowledge of procurement management and a critical understanding of how effective purchasing may be applied with international supply chains.

 Provides an awareness of the relevant legal duties, rights, and processes relevant to SCML projects.
 This is not intended to replace the need for professional advice and services but will make you aware of the potential causes of disputes, liabilities, breaches of contract, means of resolving a dispute and the basics,of contract law.

-You are taught how to develop and implement business models and strategies within the appropriate frameworks to comply with future requirements for sustainability, studying various aspects of sustainability (economic, social, environment), sustainable operations, and sustainability challenges.
+You are taught how to develop and implement business models and strategies within the appropriate frameworks to comply with future requirements for sustainability, studying various aspects of sustainability (economic, social, environment), sustainable operations, and sustainability challenges and green logistics.